ThiruLoki/Crover_navigation_challenge/README.md

 ## Installation:

-1. Install ROS: Follow the link to install ROS in your Ubuntu system  $ http://wiki.ros.org/ROS/Installation
+ ROS Installation: Follow the link to install ROS in your Ubuntu system  $ http://wiki.ros.org/ROS/Installation

-2. Install the packages by executing the following commands in your terminal:
+#Install the packages by executing the following commands in your terminal:

 3. Clone workspace